LAMcGuinness/Milestone2-/README.md

     - A general source of inspiration for ideas [Hennessy](https://www.hennessy.com/en-int/cocktails?gclid=Cj0KCQjw9_mDBhCGARIsAN3PaFP86x5_iu8DZQb6YhWmUcYaV7xiKPKNrRNpDU4aqUZQAq8_5xeIIZIaAo7tEALw_wcB)

 ### Acknowledgements
-* I would like to thank my mentor
+* I would like to thank my mentor Gerry McBride for his time and tips on what to do in a short space of time.
-* The student care team at Code Institute.
+* The student care team at Code Institute for the encouragement to keep going!
+*